fenago/tableau-server/md/sites/View, Manage, or Remove Users - Tableau.md

 -   Select a user name to see details about them, such as content they own, views they subscribe to, and their account settings.

-    The user [Settings]{.uicontrol} page is available when the following conditions are true:
+    The user [Settings] page is available when the following conditions are true:

     -   The user is a member only of sites that the site administrator